MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 This is where new hire starts their onboarding journey.
 This site is for new hires who have accepted their job offer but have not officially joined the company yet.
 In this stage, new hires will be interested in learning more about the company, how to get ready for their official start date, and who to go to for questions.

 > [!NOTE]
-> The NEO hub comes with many pre-built pages that can be identified in the site navigation with this symbol ">>."
+> The NEO hub comes with many pre-built pages that can be identified in the site navigation with this symbol **">>"**.
 Determine which pages and content to keep, edit, or delete based on the needs of your organization.

 ![Image the pre-onboarding site](media/preneo.png)

-**Pre-populated site contents**:
+**Pre-populated site contents:**
 - **Home page** – This is the first site your user will see after they agree to accept the job.
 Use this landing page as an opportunity to highlight big concepts and get new employees excited about starting their new job.
 Provide content for topics like organization leaders, values, communities of interest, benefits, and career planning resources.

 > [!IMPORTANT]
-> Plan to connect social media accounts to the [Hero web part](https://support.microsoft.com/office/use-the-hero-web-part-d57f449b-19a0-4b0d-8ce3-be5866430645) and the [Twitter web part](https://support.microsoft.comoffice/use-the-twitter-web-part-15db6b3b-d167-41dd-9875-2af64b44d820)
+> Plan to connect social media accounts to the [Twitter web part](https://support.microsoft.comoffice/use-the-twitter-web-part-15db6b3b-d167-41dd-9875-2af64b44d820) and link to social media in the [Hero web part](https://support.microsoft.com/office/use-the-hero-web-part-d57f449b-19a0-4b0d-8ce3-be5866430645).

 - **Welcome** – Give new hires a warm welcome and place to start understanding onboarding tasks and how to prepare for their first day.
 This is a good opportunity to include a video message from leadership.
 Use the [YouTube web part](https://support.microsoft.com/office/use-the-youtube-web-part-c14fa2c1-71dc-4e52-94b6-b4876742382f), or [Embed web part](https://support.microsoft.com/office/add-content-to-your-page-using-the-embed-web-part-721f3b2f-437f-45ef-ac4e-df29dba74de8) to display the video.
 - **Contoso 101** – Provide high level information about the organization that engages and excites.
 Share more about leadership and values in Our leadership team and Our values pages.